 A garden is honest, true to itself.

 Dirt under my fingernails.
 Mosquito and black fly bites.
 Grubby knees.
 Wonder.
 Peace.
 Gratitude.
 Reverence for diversity.
-My daily crimes.
+I’m in the garden.

 Middle age is great fun.
 I’m constantly amused at how much time I spent during the first half of my life being ineffective.
 I’ve had heartfelt intentions, goals and plans and I’ve worked hard, but I’ve never understood a thing about simply letting life be.
 I know all about discipline and almost nothing about surrendering to the natural flow of anything, including myself.